-DESCRIPTION UNIT ESTIMATE Demolishing the existing compound wall of public building and clearing debris to a designated location as approved by Engineer and constructing or raising Sound Insulating stone walls for silence zones as mentioned in table titled "EMAP" in the EMP. cum QUANTITY 147 Constructing bus shelter for all bus laybys as detailed in the design drawing and as mentioned in table titled "EMAP" in the EMP.
-Nos 37 Providing sign boards indicating major rivers, tourist location, pilgrim centres and silent zones as mentioned in table titled "EMAP" in the EMP.
-Sqm 20 Preserving and landscaping the cultural properties like shrines and hyundi as mentioned in table titled "EMAP" in the EMP.
-Nos 9 Demolishing the existing open well and reconstructing the same as mentioned in table titled "EMAP" in the EMP.
-Nos 9 Dismantling the existing water taps and providing new water taps as mentioned in table titled "EMAP" in the EMP.
-Nos 17 Developing parking space for the land acquired for auto rickshaws, cars and jeep as identified in the strip plan and as mentioned in table titled "EMAP" in the EMP. sqm 710 Providing landscaping with provision of solid waste collection (dust bin), sitting arrangement as per typical design drawings provided in EMP Nos 2 Providing metal fencing at Pappinissery to isolate mangroves from transportation land and to prevent people from dumping waste into it and 1m 526

-DESCRIPTION UNIT ESTIMATE QUANTITY drawing for the same is given in drawing No PP 1D-23- 001.
-Planting of trees by the road side (avenue trees) in 0.60 m dia holes, 1 m deep dug in the ground, mixing the soil with decayed farm yard/sludge manure, planting the saplings, backfilling the trench, watering, fixing the tree guard and maintaining the plants for one year as mentioned in table titled "EMAP" in the EMP.
-Nos 4676 Planting of trees on inner side of the sound insulating wall as noise barrier or green barrier for silence zones and maintaining them for one year as mentioned in table titled "EMAP" in the EMP.
-Nos 100 Providing and maintaining water sprayer in order to water the construction surface to suppress excessive dust in dry season in addition to watering for compaction as mentioned in table titled "EMAP" in the EMP.
-Hour 1,800 Air quality monitoring at two sensitive locations along the project road for three years (including defect liability period) by an NABL accredited Lab as mentioned in table titled "EMAP" in the EMP.
-Nos 18 Water Quality Monitoring at two major water bodies along the road during construction stage as mentioned in table titled "EMAP" in the EMP.
-Nos 8 Concrete flooring with slope drains and oil interceptors for hot mix plant area and work shop, vehicle washing and fuel handling area in construction camps as mentioned in table titled "EMAP" in the EMP.
-Nos 4
+Description Estimate 2 compared to Unit Quantity Demolishing the existing compound wall of public building and clearing debris cum 10,212 to a designated location as approved by Engineer and constructing or raising Sound Insulating stone walls for silence zones as mentioned in table titled "EMAP" in the EMP.
+Providing hand pumps including provision made in RAP and as mentioned in table titled "EMAP" in the EMP.
+No. 5 Constructing bus shelter for all bus laybys as detailed in the design drawing and as mentioned in table titled "EMAP" in the EMP.
+Nos 87 Providing sign boards indicating major rivers, tourist location, pilgrim centres and silent zones as mentioned in table titled "EMAP" in the EMP.
+30 Preserving and landscaping the cultural properties like shrines and hyundi as mentioned in table titled "EMAP" in the EMP.
+Nos 34 Demolishing the existing open well and reconstructing the same as mentioned in table titled "EMAP" in the EMP.
+Nos 66 Dismantling the existing water taps and providing new water taps as mentioned in table titled "EMAP" in the EMP.
+Nos 1 Developing parking space for the land acquired for auto rickshaws, cars and jeep as identified in the strip plan and as mentioned in table titled "EMAP" in the EMP. sqm 3,975 Planting of trees by the road side (avenue trees) in 0.60 m dia holes, 1 m deep dug in the ground, mixing the soil with decayed farm yard/sludge manure, planting the saplings, backfilling the trench, watering, fixing the tree guard and maintaining the plants for one year as mentioned in table titled "EMAP" in the EMP.
+Nos 906 Planting of trees on inner side of the sound insulating wall as noise barrier or green barrier for silence zones and maintaining them for one year as mentioned in table titled "EMAP" in the EMP.
+Nos 740 Providing and maintaining water sprayer in order to water the construction surface to suppress excessive dust in dry season in addition to watering for compaction as mentioned in table titled "EMAP" in the EMP.
+Hour 2700 Air quality monitoring at five sensitive locations along the project road for three years (including defect liability period) by an NABL accredited Lab as mentioned in table titled "EMAP" in the EMP.
+48 Water Quality Monitoring at eleven major water bodies along the road during construction stage as mentioned in table titled "EMAP" in the EMP.
+Nos 64 Concrete flooring with slope drains and oil interceptors for hot mix plant area and work shop, vehicle washing and fuel handling area in construction camps as mentioned in table titled "EMAP" in the EMP.
+Nos 3 following and have been tabulated to account for the additional costs incurred for the measures specified.
+In several instances, these costs are negligible; the mitigation actions are part of good engineering practice and project management.

-Construction related environmental management/mitigation related items are included in contractor cost are tabulated in the project contract BOQ bill no 2 titled "Site Clearance" and bill no 3 titled "Earth work".
+Construction related environmental management/mitigation related items are included in Contractor cost are tabulated in the project contract BOQ bill no 2 titled "Site Clearance" and bill no 3 titled "Earth work".
 These are tabulated Table 6.3 (Bill No 2) and Table 6.4 (Bill no 3) respectively.
-Construction related environmental mitigation items have been defined as the following and have been tabulated to account for the additional costs incurred for the measures specified.
-In several instances, these costs are negligible; the mitigation actions are part of good engineering practice and project management.
+Construction related environmental mitigation items have been defined as the